 Marcellin Hall was opened in July 2012.
 The Marcellin Hall development is a significant one for the Marist College community that provided for the first time a venue that can house the entire Junior and Senior School body under one roof.
 It provides external grandstands to view sporting competitions on Oval One, a weights room, two full-sized basketball courts, a staffroom and state-of-the-art AV equipment.

-The most recent development in the school community is the 50th Jubilee Building Project.
+The most recent development in the school community is the Jubilee Building.
 The building accommodates:

 - Industrial Arts on the Lower Ground Level